akurtakov/SWTImageJ/README.md

 The built is located by default in the directory: /app/target

-Please also copy the following folders to the export folder of the created *.jar: plugins, macros, luts, images, about.jpg, functins.html.
+Please also copy the following folders and files to the export folder of the created *.jar: plugins, macros, luts, images, about.jpg, functins.html.

 Change the directory to the directory of the export and then execute the *.jar with:

 Windows and Linux:

-java -jar SWTImageJ-1.5.0-SNAPSHOT-jar-with-dependencies.jar
+java -jar SWTImageJ-x.x.x-SNAPSHOT-jar-with-dependencies.jar

 MacOSX:

-java -jar -XstartOnFirstThread SWTImageJ-1.5.0-SNAPSHOT-jar-with-dependencies.jar
+java -jar -XstartOnFirstThread SWTImageJ-x.x.x-SNAPSHOT-jar-with-dependencies.jar

 ### Built SWTImageJ as an Eclipse *.jar (not runnable)